Prompting GPT-3 To Be Reliable: Facet 2: Social Bias and Fairness

 \paragraph{Which Examples Should be in the Prompt} We compare: 1) sampling four demo examples from each of the Type I-Pro, Type I-Anti, Type II-Pro, and Type II-Anti subsets (Balanced), which results in a total of 16 demos; 2) sampling 16 demo examples from a single subset.
 The balanced prompt induces the least biased predictions (Table~\ref{tab:wino_bias}, second block).
 In particular, if we only keep Pro-Bias examples, the model will favor Pro-Bias predictions (especially on Type I test examples because they are more ambiguous while Type II examples have clear syntax cues).

-\paragraph{How Should Examples be Ordered} We compare: 1) randomly shuffling the demo examples; 2) putting all Pro-Bias or Anti-Bias examples at the end of the prompt.
-Random shuffling achieves the lowest bias gaps (Table~\ref{tab:wino_bias}, third block).
-Interestingly, putting either Pro-Bias or Anti-Bias examples at the end leads to much larger bias gaps.
-This contradicts the recency bias noted by \cite{Zhao2021CalibrateBU}---models favor repeated labels at the end of the prompt---possibly because in our case the answers are free-form and the biases are more implicit than simply repeated label words.
+\paragraph{How Should Examples be Ordered} We compare: 1) randomly shuffling the demo examples; and 2) putting all Pro-Bias or Anti-Bias examples at the end of the prompt.
+Random shuffling reduces bias gaps most (Table~\ref{tab:wino_bias}, third block).
+Interestingly, putting either Pro-Bias or Anti-Bias examples at the end increases bias gaps.